fannydai/Jotto.cloud/README.md

 * Database for words?
 * Database for the past game results - the words and process
 * Database files stored in /data

-### Front-end
-* :coffee: Install npm along with node using `brew install node` or going to https://nodejs.org/en/
-* :whale: Install Angular CLI using `npm install -g @angular/cli`
-* :running: Run the application using `npm start`
-* :computer: Go to http://localhost:4200 to view the app

 https://www2.cs.duke.edu/courses/spring06/cps100/assign/jotto/